uwmadisoncals/cals-main-plugins/wp-photo-album-plus/readme.txt

 = Requirements =

-* The plugin requires at least wp version 3.1.
-* The server should run PHP version 5.5 or later.
 * The theme should have a call to wp_head() in its header.php file and wp_footer() in its footer.php file.
 * The theme should load enqueued scripts in the header if the scripts are enqueued without the $in_footer switch (like wppa.js and jQuery).
 * The theme should not prevent this plugin from loading the jQuery library in its default wp manner, i.e. the library jQuery in safe mode (uses jQuery() and not $()).